 Bahrain is set to have its first private radio station.
 Sawt al-Ghad (Voice of Tomorrow) has already gone on the air on a trial basis on 98.4MHz FM.
 The station is expected to launch officially in a few weeks and will focus on music, sports, culture and the stock market but avoid news and politics.

-Easy-listening Choice FM, which broadcasts across the country, have announced that An Taoiseach, Bertie Ahern TD, will make a special guest appearance on the station on Friday 13th October.
+Easy-listening Choice FM, which broadcasts to elected areas across the country, have announced that An Taoiseach, Bertie Ahern TD, will make a special guest appearance on the station on Friday 13th October.
 During a one-hour programme, An Taoiseach will play a mixture of his favourite songs and will discuss his love of sport and reminisce on the sporting glories of his favourite teams – Dublin and Manchester United.
 He will also talk about growing up in Dublin during the 1950s and how music and sport have influenced his life.

 Speaking to Radiowaves News this evening, Choice FM station manager Kevin Branigan, said: “Obviously we are delighted that An Taoiseach is able to make the time to appear on Ireland’s Choice FM.
 The programme will be exciting for our listeners as it will show a more human side to him, as opposed to the public persona that we would all be more aware of.”